Dennis-van-Gils/project-Arduino-trigger-box/README.md

   * The RGB LED indicates the status.
       - Blue : Idle
       - Green: Running pulse train
-  * The other on-board LED #13 will flash red with each pulse.
+  * The on-board LED #13 will flash red with each pulse.

 ### Serial commands
   ``?``     : Show current settings